 EXCEPTION: The 10 percent early-distribution penalty tax will be imposed if you change the distribution method prior to age 591⁄2 to a method which does not qualify or if you do not receive payments for at least five years, even if the method of distribution is modified after age 591⁄2.
 This penalty will be payable in the year the payment method is modified and will be equal to the tax that would have been imposed plus interest had the exception not applied.
-See your tax or legal professional for complete procedures and exceptions.

-- Distributions for medical expenses exceeding a certain percentage of your adjusted gross income - Distributions for health care insurance premiums if you have been receiving unemployment compensation for at least 12 weeks - Distributions to pay for qualified higher education expenses - Distributions for qualified acquisition costs in the purchase of a first home (up to \$10,000) - Distributions paid directly to the IRS due to an IRS levy - Distributions to qualified reservists - Nontaxable distributions from a traditional IRA (after-tax amounts) - Distributions that are rolled over into a traditional IRA or other eligible retirement plan - Distributions that are converted into a Roth IRA - Distributions for a qualified birth or adoption - Certain qualified disaster distributions - Distribution to fund a Health Savings Account annual tax-year contribution (one time only)
+See your tax professional for complete procedures and exceptions. - Distributions for medical expenses exceeding a certain percentage of your adjusted gross income - Distributions for health care insurance premiums if you have been receiving unemployment compensation for at least 12 weeks - Distributions to pay for qualified higher education expenses - Distributions for qualified acquisition costs in the purchase of a first home (up to \$10,000) - Distributions paid directly to the IRS due to an IRS levy - Distributions to qualified reservists - Nontaxable distributions from a traditional IRA (after-tax amounts) - Distributions that are rolled over into a traditional IRA or other eligible retirement plan - Distributions that are converted into a Roth IRA - Distributions for a qualified birth or adoption - Qualified disaster recovery distributions - Distribution to fund a Health Savings Account annual tax-year contribution (one time only) - Distributions if you are certified as having a terminal illness